davidcollins4481/jwt-chrome-extension/README.md

-# URL Saver
+# JWT Chrome Extension

-Just a simple Chrome extension to save a list of URLs from a domain and make them available as a downloadable list.
+View claims of a JSON Web Token by pasting a token into a box